bloomberg/xcdiff/Documentation/Comparators.md

 As the comparator is very sensitive, it's likely that differences from other comparators will be flagged here too.

+### `filesystem_synchronized_groups`

+Compares the Xcode 16+ buildable folder references within targets.
+A single reference to each buildable folder is present in the project file as opposed to a reference for all the individual sources within them.

 ### `headers`

 Compares headers including their visibility attributes i.e. Public, Project, and Private.